yuyuuu-he/yuyuuu-he/README.md

-an AI-assisted knowledge pipeline for ecological research — connecting **Zotero** + automated literature crawling + LLMs for synthesis and review. not a developer. just convinced that AI should work for science, not the other way around. learning Python.
+an AI-assisted knowledge pipeline for ecological research — connecting **Zotero** + automated literature crawling + LLMs for synthesis and review. not a developer. but convinced that AI should work for science, not the other way around. learning Python.

 ```